eaglecoffeDev/TIKTHACK/README.md

-# TIKTHACK
-Sure, you can provide a comprehensive Readme for your TIKTHACK V2.1 tool to guide users on how to use it effectively.
-Here's a sample template you can use:

 # TIKTHACK V2.1

 TIKTHACK is a versatile Python tool designed for various network and security tasks.
 Version 2.1 comes with added features and improvements over the previous version.
 This tool leverages a combination of socket programming, Scapy, and other Python libraries to perform tasks like vulnerability creation, exploitation, bypassing security measures, and more.